• Skip to primary navigation

 The Guadalquivir River

 Crossing the bridge, we let our gaze wander over the Guadalquivir.
 We learned that this river, which meanders under the Roman Bridge, has always been essential to Cordoba’s prosperity.
-In Roman and Islamic times, it served as both a transport route and an irrigation system for the surrounding farmland.
+In Roman and Umayyad times, it served as both a transportation route and an irrigation system for the surrounding farmland.
 Looking out over the calm waters of the river, you can imagine the boats carrying goods and soldiers along this important waterway.

 We also discovered that it is a habitat for various species of birds and animals.
 If you’re a nature lover, you might even spot a few waterfowl nesting in the riparian vegetation.
 The contrast between serene nature, ancient relics and the hustle and bustle of the city creates a unique atmosphere that left a lasting impression on us during our stay in this magnificent and bewitching Andalucia city.